matkoch/MassTransit/docs/learn/support.md

 ## Consulting Services

 Consulting services are also available for architecture, development, and operational support.
-Services are provided on an hourly basis, and there are even an easy pay-as-you-go options that can be scheduled online (based upon availability).
+Services are provided on an hourly basis, and there are even easy pay-as-you-go options that can be scheduled online (based upon availability).

 ### Architecture Review